nadoukkadivin/tdc-toy-sims/README.md

 ## **Customization/extension**

-- Adjust parameters in `tdc_biohybrid` or initial conditions to test new regimes;
+- Adjust parameters in `tdc_biohybrid` or initial conditions to test the new regime.
-- Adapt for long-chain or extended sensor/junction scenarios to mirror realistic bioelectronic hybrid devices;
+- Adapt for long-chain or extended sensor/junction scenarios to mirror a realistic bioelectronic hybrid device.
 - SNR, param reduction, and thermal resilience claims can be easily updated or extended for future benchmarks.

 ## **Contact**